-The Southern Coal region of Pennsylvania is known as “Little Lithuania”.
-Anthracite and the industry surrounding it lured many Lithuanians in during the 1860s-1910s era.
+The Southern Coal region of Northeast Pennsylvania is known as “Little Lithuania”.
+Anthracite and the industry surrounding it lured many Lithuanians in during the 1860s to 1910s era.

-Shenandoah (Pa), earned itself the nickname, “the Vilnius of North America” and was a much larger town then than it is today, with a population of upwards of 40 000, a quarter of them Lithuanians.
+Shenandoah (Pennsylvania) earned itself the nickname, “the Vilnius of North America” and was a much larger town during the Anthracite heyday than it is now.
+During that era, Shenandoah’s population was upwards of 40,000, a quarter of them Lithuanians.

-- Semi-frozen bacon is much easier to cut into pieces.
+- Semi-frozen bacon is much easier to chop into pieces that refrigerated.

-Use a nice, meaty bacon like you find at a good farmers’ market or butcher shop.
+- Use a nice, meaty bacon like you find at a butcher shop or farmers’ market if at all possible.

-- As you make successive batches and get more proficient, you may find you prefer to pinch off individual balls of dough and flatten, fill, and shape them using that method rather than a cutter.
+- As you make successive batches and get more proficient, you may find you prefer to pinch off balls of dough, flatten, fill, and shape rather than use a cutter.